sindresorhus/conf/readme.md

 ### How is this different from [`configstore`](https://github.com/yeoman/configstore)?

 I'm also the author of `configstore`.
 While it's pretty good, I did make some mistakes early on that are hard to change at this point.
 This module is the result of everything I learned from making `configstore`.
-Mainly where config is stored.
+Mainly where the config is stored.
 In `configstore`, the config is stored in `~/.config` (which is mainly a Linux convention) on all systems, while `conf` stores config in the system default [user config directory](https://github.com/sindresorhus/env-paths#pathsconfig).
 The `~/.config` directory, it turns out, often have an incorrect permission on macOS and Windows, which has caused a lot of grief for users.

 ## Related